bandprotocol/bandchain-docs-archived/docs/technical-specifications/how-to-join-as-a-validator.md

 EOF'
 ```

-To register both `bandd` and `yoda` services, run the following commands.
+The first time running the Yoda, you will need to register both `bandd` and `yoda` services by running the following commands.

 ```bash
 # Register bandd daemon to systemctl